 As a reminder, the Government of Canada began accepting applications for the Canada Emergency Response Benefit and Canada Emergency Wage Subsidy starting April 6, 2020.
 Read more about other supports in Canada’s COVID-19 Economic Response Plan.

 As the Federal Government prepares to gradually reopen the economy, we are focusing our advocacy efforts on how the profession is poised to support this economic activity, and specifically, on infrastructure spending.
-Because of this, a second Pulse Survey was sent out on April 30 and the results will be available in the comings for members to access.
+Because of this, a third Pulse Survey was sent out in August and the results will be available in the comings for members to access.
 This survey gathered data on the following areas:

 - Access to the COVID-19 Economic Response plan benefits

 - Readiness for return to work service delivery

 Your feedback matters and we thank you for your participation

 Thank you to everyone who provided input through the second survey regarding the impact of COVID-19 on their practice.
 A visual summary on the effects of COVID-19 can be read below.